 I explore the relationships between humans and the public, private and personal spaces and objects they interact with.
 In my work, I create a humorous, uncanny intimacy through a nonsensical juxtaposition of objects and environments that subverts their usual purposes.
 I make sculpture using sewing, ceramics, food, bathroom facilities, and more, and I employ photography and video to document performative interactions with the objects and environments I create.

-I am interested in creating these strange objects and environments because I think that humans innately search for a sense of belonging and comfort in the environments they exist in and with the objects they interact with.
-My work asks the viewer “What does it mean to belong and to feel comfort?” and provides humorous, yet unrealistic, solutions to possibly finding these attributes.
+I am interested in creating these strange relationships as a way to explore the sense of belonging and comfort humans innately search for in their everyday lives.
+Asking the viewer, “what does it mean to belong and to feel comfort?”
+My work provides humorous, yet sometimes unrealistic, solutions for finding these attributes.